Active fractal networks with stochastic force monopoles and force dipoles: Application to subdiffusion of chromosomal loci: Numerical simulations and results

-These analytical results are based on the scalar elasticity Hamiltonian, assuming a large system, $N\to\infty$.
-To verify the sensitivity of our results to these assumptions, we performed Langevin dynamics (LD) simulations of a bead-spring Sierpinski gasket, using different generations where the $n_{th}$ generation is denoted by S$_n$, with $n=1,2,...$.
+These analytical results are based on the scalar elasticity Hamiltonian (Eq.~(\ref{hamiltonian}), assuming a large system, $N\to\infty$.
+To verify the sensitivity of our results to various assumptions, we performed Langevin dynamics (LD) simulations of a bead-spring Sierpinski gasket (Fig.~\ref{fig_schematic}), using different generations where the $n_{th}$ generation is denoted by S$_n$, with $n=1,2,...$.
 We solve Eq.~(\ref{Langevin1}) with $H=\frac{1}{2}m\omega_0^2\sum_{<ij>}(\vec{r}_i-\vec{r}_j-b \hat{r}_{ij} )^2$ for the Hamiltonian of harmonic springs having an equilibrium distance $b$, where $\hat{r}_{ij}$ is the unit vector of the distance $\vec{r}_i-\vec{r}_j$ between beads $i$ and $j$.
 For $b=0$, it reduces to the scalar elasticity Hamiltonian discussed above.
-We follow the position of an internal bead in a gasket and calculate its {\it time-averaged} MSD using the standard method for a stationary noise (see details in \cref{append_sec_numerical}).
+We follow the position of an internal bead (See Fig.~\ref{fig_gen_9}) in a gasket and calculate its {\it time-averaged} MSD using the standard method for stationary noise.
+Throughout the simulation, we worked with dimensionless units, where distance is in units of $b$, force in units of $m\omega_0^2 b$, and times are in units of $\tau_0=\gamma/(m\omega_0^2)$, with $k_B T/m\omega_0^2 b^2=1$ (see details in Appendix \ref{append_sec_numerical}).